bmguillo/PersonalityInsights_Python/README.md

 ## Getting Started

-1. Install [python SDK](https://github.com/watson-developer-cloud/python-sdk).Run pip install --upgrade ibm-watson & the latest is Python 3.7
+1. Install [python SDK](https://github.com/watson-developer-cloud/python-sdk).
+Run pip install --upgrade ibm-watson & the latest is Python 3.7
 2. Create a [IBM Cloud Account](http://cloud.ibm.com/)
-3. Create an instance of Personality Insights within your IBM Cloud account
+3. Create an [instance of Personality Insights](https://cloud.ibm.com/catalog/services/personality-insights) within your IBM Cloud account, choose the Lite plan.
-4. Within the PersonalityInsightsProf.py file, enter the credentials to authenticate to the service.
+4. Within the PersonalityInsightsProf.py file found in the data folder in this github repo, enter the credentials from Manage-->Credentials of the Personality Insights service you created to authenticate to the service.
 - version
 - iam_apikey
 - url